Learning Robust Output Control Barrier Functions from Safe Expert Demonstrations: Introduction

-\textbf{Learning with CBFs:} CBFs were used in more data-driven and machine learning oriented contexts.
-These works typically assume that a CBF is already given, while we in this paper focus on constructing CBFs so that our approach should be viewed as complementary.
-In \cite{massiani2021safe}, it is shown how safe and optimal reward functions can be obtained and how these are related to CBFs.
-The authors in \cite{ferlez2020shieldnn} learn a provably correct neural network safety guard for kinematic bicycle models using CBFs as safety filters.
-The authors in \cite{lopez2020robust} consider that the uncertainty enters the system dynamics linearly and propose to use robust adaptive CBFs, as originally presented in \cite{taylor2020adaptive}, in conjunction with online set membership identification methods.
-The authors in \cite{emam2021data} consider systems perturbed by additive and multiplicative noise modeled as convex sets, and show how these sets can be estimated online using Gaussian process regression.
-The authors in \cite{taylor2020learning} collect data to update the system model and consequently update the CBF controller episodically.
-A similar idea is followed in \cite{csomay2021episodic} where the notion of projection-to-state safety is used and where instead a projection (with respect to the CBF condition) is episodically learned.
+\textbf{Learning with CBFs:} Approaches that use CBFs during learning typically assume that a valid CBF is already given, while we focus on constructing CBFs so that our approach can be viewed as complementary.
+In \cite{massiani2021safe}, it is shown how safe and optimal reward functions can be obtained, and how these are related to CBFs.
+The authors in \cite{ferlez2020shieldnn} use CBFs to learn a provably correct neural network safety guard for kinematic bicycle models.
+The authors in \cite{lopez2020robust} consider that uncertainty enters the system dynamics linearly and propose to use robust adaptive CBFs, as originally presented in \cite{taylor2020adaptive}, in conjunction with online set membership identification methods.
+In \cite{emam2021data}, it is shown how additive and multiplicative noise can be estimated online using Gaussian process regression for safe CBFs.
+The authors in \cite{taylor2020learning} collect data to episodically update the system model and the CBF controller.
+A similar idea is followed in \cite{csomay2021episodic} where instead a projection with respect to the CBF condition is episodically learned.
 Imitation learning under safety constraints imposed by a Lyapunov function was proposed in \cite{yin2021imitation}.
 Further work in this direction can be found in \cite{cheng2019end,wang2018safe,verginis21}.